rrjk76/auto_theft_socioecon_factors/README.md

 # Auto Theft Socio-Economic Factors

-### Midterm PDF, HTML, RMD, and MD files are in the /EDA folder
+### Midterm PDF, HTML, and RMD files are in the /EDA folder
 ### All datasets used are in the /data folder